-HCM 320 Healthcare Marketing 3 credits Spring
+HCM 320 Healthcare Marketing

 This course involves analysis, evaluation and implementation of marketing strategies within healthcare organizations.
 The course is designed to develop skills in segmenting customer and medical markets, brand products and services, as well as communication strategies and pricing approaches.
 Methods and models of marketing fundamentals will be introduced.